suchitahadimani/suchitahadimani.github.io/_posts/2024-08-20-firstpost.md

 1. Simple interface
 2. Feels clean
 3. My words carry more weight than the appearance of the website
-4. No need update to more "modern" website
+4. No need/obligation to keep updating to a more "modern" website
 5. Feels like me

 Check out my old website [here](https://suchitahadimani.xyz)